joeljeske/karma-parallel/README.md

 `parallelOptions.executors [int=cpu_cores-1]`: The number of browser instances to use to test.
 If you test on multiple types of browsers, this spin up the number of executors for each browser type.
+If you supply a value greater than `cpu_cores-1`, it will default back to `cpu_cores-1`.

 `parallelOptions.shardStyle [string='round-robin']`: This plugin works by
 overriding the test suite `describe()` function.
 When it encounters a describe, it